 While this alternative draft hasn’t produced many players in recent years, but below are four of the most notable players to have been selected using this process.

-- 1985: Bernie Kosar, QB (first round, Browns): Prior to the traditional draft in 1985, Kosar did not file his paperwork on time.
-He was given the choice to wait for the 1986 draft in April or enter the 1985 supplemental draft, and he chose the latter.
+- Kosar did not file his paperwork for April’s draft to the NFL on time in 1985 and was given the choice to declare for the draft in April in 1985 or for the supplemental draft, choosing the supplemental draft.

-- 2012: Josh Gordon, WR (second-round, Browns): Gordon tried to enter the supplemental draft after being suspended indefinitely by Baylor before the 2011 season, but he applied too late.
-He transferred to Utah in 2011, though he had to redshirt that season, then he applied for the supplemental draft in 2012 after failing to declare for the NFL draft earlier that year.
+- Entered the supplemental draft after being suspended indefinitely by Baylor in 2010 and following his transfer to Utah in 2011, when had to redshirt the season.
+He declared for the supplemental draft following the 2011 season after failing to declare for the NFL draft earlier that year.

-- 2011: Terrelle Pryor, WR/QB (third-round, Raiders): After taking improper benefits during his time at Ohio State, Pryor was suspended five games for his upcoming senior season in 2011 by Ohio State and the NCAA.
-Instead of serving his suspension, he elected to declare for the supplemental draft, since the 2011 NFL draft had already come and gone.
+- After taking improper benefits during his time at Ohio State, Pryor was suspended five games for his upcoming senior season in 2011 by Ohio State and the NCAA.
+Instead of serving his suspension he elected to declare for the supplemental draft since the 2011 NFL draft had already come and gone.